-On 2 June 2026, Heartland Group Holdings Limited (Heartland) announced that it had signed a conditional agreement to purchase TSB, and merge TSB and Heartland Bank.
+On 2 June 2026, Heartland Group Holdings Limited (Heartland) announced that it had signed a conditional agreement to purchase TSB from its current owner (Toi Foundation), and merge TSB and Heartland Bank.
 Recognising each bank’s long history and deep connection to regional New Zealand, the merged bank will be called TSB Heartland Bank.

 Listed below are answers to some questions you may have.
 We’ll update this page as key decisions are made.